 Writers who are really interested in focusing on the short fiction opportunities out there might want to subscribe to Duotrope, Poets & Writers, or Writer’s Market to get more ideas of where to submit.

-Here, though, we’ll take a look at 22 of the strongest paying markets for short fiction and what they’re paying.
+In this blog post, we’ll take a look at 22 of the best paying markets for short fiction and what they’re paying for submissions right now.

 About: The literary magazine of Boston University, AGNI specializes in publishing emerging authors.
 It accepts poetry, short contemporary fiction, and some critical essays or other nonfiction.
 There are two print magazines per year and other fiction is published online biweekly.